 Tilling and ploughing however reverses this natural process.
 As soon as the upper layers of a field is disturbed & turned upside down by tilling and ploughing, it releases the carbon dioxide that was stored into the top soil back into the atmosphere.
-It disrupts/destroys the ecosystem of microbes and insects as well as flipping the rich lower layers of humus onto the surface, which are then exposed to the elements and often lost with rain run offs or direct sunlight, moisture is also released into the air drying up the soil and creating erosion.
-The result being a soil impoverished, devoid of microorganism and insect activities, with damaged mycelium and root system incapable of moving the nutrients around.
-On top of this, the heavy mechanical machinery used for tilling and ploughing compacts the soil into a hard slab where seedlings cannot establish their roots and where rain water cannot drain creating water logged area, creating flooding and killing any precarious crop growing on it.
+This method disrupts & destroys the ecosystem of microbes, roots & excavators (worms) as well as flipping the rich lower layers of humus onto the surface, which are then exposed to the elements and are lost with rain run offs or direct sunlight.
+Moisture is also released into the air drying up the soil and creating erosion.
+The result being a soil impoverished, devoid of microorganism and insect activities, with damaged mycelium and root system incapable of moving the nutrients around the land.
+On top of this, the heavy modern machinery used for tilling and ploughing the ground compacts the soil into a hard slab where seedlings cannot establish their roots and where rain water cannot drain creating water logged area, creating flooding and drowning any precarious crop growing on it.
 As you can see, this method upsets & destroys the natural fertile conditions of the soil.
 The crop must then rely on dangerous chemical inputs, pesticide and herbicides to be able to grow at all which impoverish the soil further and which transmits toxicity to us further down the food chain as well as in the water aquifers below.
-In summary, tilling and ploughing create a perfect storm of wrongs for our health and the soil's and has further catastrophic environmental consequences turning soil into dirt, failing crops, increasing toxicity in water, releasing carbon dioxyde back into the air, eroding the land and increasing desertification as well as releasing moisture into the air which in turn contribute to an upset weather system.
+In summary, tilling and ploughing create a perfect storm of wrongs for our health and the soil sub structures and releasing carbon dioxide back into the air, eroding the land and increasing desertification as well as releasing moisture into the air which in turn contribute to an upset weather system.
 Organic farming uses tilling and ploughing of the soil.
 Sure Organic is better for you but it doesn't provide solutions to our environmental deficit.

-For this reason, we have decided that all of our vegetables and grains for all our restaurants come from no till, chemical & pesticide free soil (and other elements too discuss later)
+For this reason, we have decided that all of our vegetables and grains for all our restaurants come from no till, no plough chemical & pesticide free soil (and other elements too discuss later)

 So what is the alternative of tilling and what is cover crop?

 A more efficient way to rest, prepare and improve the soil fertility after harvest is to plant grasses and the important cover crop (pea family, legumes, pulses etc...)
-As the name suggest, cover crop is a blanket whose sole purpose is to cover & protect the soil over the winter months.
+As the name suggest, cover crop is an organic blanket whose sole purpose is to cover & protect the soil after harvest in the winter months or in apsture rotation.
 It stops surface nutrient runoff by breaking up the soil with roots and create pathways through porosity and microorganic excavators attracted to the nutrients in the roots for rainfall to be absorbed hence slowing down soil erosion.
-It fixes Nitrogen (food) into the ground, it improves soil texture by holding loose soil with roots, increase moisture retention adding organic matter to the ground, it stops weed growth (an empty field is an invitation for weed) etc...
+It fixes Nitrogen (food) into the ground, it improves soil texture by holding loose soil with roots, increase moisture retention adding organic matter to the ground, it stops weed growth (an empty brown field is an invitation for weed) etc...
 Cover crops does all the things tilling and ploughing is designed to do without damage and adding huge natural & sustainable benefits to the ground.

 What s the advantage of milling your own flour onsite?

-the sold by the KG and will stay in your cupboard for a few weeks still.
-By the time you come to use it, it s inert powder and you may as well be using plaster in your recipes.
-Modern flours are also milled in huge commercial roller mills, which crushes hybridised grains too fast and creating too much heat to contain any health benefits at all.
-Bleach is also utilised to whiten the flour and improve shelf life before bagging and distribution.
-If you are serious about your flours, you should just buy the grains, which store all the goodness in their kernels for years and use a kitchen table top mill to turn them into flours when you need it. very much like your coffee grinder in the kitchen.
+then sold by the KG and will stay in your cupboard for a few weeks still.
+By the time you come to use it, it is as nutritious as inert powder and you may as well be using plaster in your recipes.
+Modern flours are also milled in huge commercial roller mills, which crushes hybridized grains, releasing toxins into the flour.
+Bleach is then used to improve improve shelf life before bagging and distribution.
+If you are serious about your flours, you should just buy the grains, which store all the goodness in their kernels for years and use a kitchen table top mill to turn them into flours when you need it.
+Very much like your coffee grinder in your kitchen.

-if you care so much about animals, why aren't you vegan?
+if we care so much about animal welfare, why don t you have more vegan options?

 What is agroforestry?

 Very much in the conscious pursuit of supporting balanced and healthy ecosystem, we have come to understand that trees also play a huge role into binding an ecosystem together.
-Their roots break up the soil and are a home for countless micro and macro organism who work in collaboration the improve soil health and building nutrient super highways.
-Agroforestry works to create an environment for cultivation which mimics as closely a possible the way nature farms, as nature farms best.
+Their roots break up the soil and are a home for countless micro and macro organism who work in collaboration to improve soil health and building nutrient super highways.
+Agroforestry works to create an environment for cultivation which mimics as closely a possible the most efficient ecosystem on earth previously mentioned: the forest.
 Intensively farmed fields often look like vast expanse of flat earth making it easy for huge mechanised machines, tractors, combine harvesters, sprayers to navigate on.
 You will hardly see a tree on these fields.
 Agroforestry understands the importance of the trees as homes to animals and insects and the mass of organic matter which derives from the seasonal changes of the tree which contribute to the production of soil.
-By carefully using the land with a mixture of pasture, crops, trees and animals, the soil can bounce back very rapidly from being arid and unproductive to being teeming with life and creating a very fertile environment which by now you have come to understand to be beneficial to growth and carbon capture.
+By carefully using the land with a mixture of pasture, crops, trees and animals, the soil can bounce back very rapidly from being arid and unproductive to being teeming with life and creating a very fertile environment which by now you have come to understand to be beneficial to organic growth and carbon capture.
 Soil absorbs 10 times more Carbon Dioxyde than all the plants and trees on the planet.
-With this in mind, it is important that modern agriculture recognise that they must support processes that manufacture soil.
+With this in mind, it is important that modern agriculture recognises that it must support processes that manufacture soil.
 This means creating biodiverse and vast interconnecting ecosystems which mimic woods and forests.
 This means the re introduction to trees on in the fields.
 Wakelyns Farm in Suffolk is a great example of Agroforestry.

-The vast use of petrochemical products around the world destroys the soil, poison crops, impoverish biodiversity & communities, kill microorganisms & pollinators, cripple farmers into dept & financial dependency, pollute rivers & aquifers, divert water for intensive irrigation, contribute hugely to atmospheric C02, desertification, land erosion and reduce animals to products when they can contribute so much more to the health of our land and ours.
+The vast use of petrochemical products around the world destroys the soil, poison crops, impoverishes biodiversity & communities, kill microorganisms, excavators & pollinators, cripple farmers into dept & financial dependency, pollute rivers & aquifers, divert water courser for intensive irrigation, contribute hugely to atmospheric C02, desertification, land erosion and reduce animals to products when they can contribute so much more to the health of our land as well as ours.

-It may feed humans, but without providing the required nourishment for our health and immunity and it does so at a terrible cost to: the environment (floods, droughts, severe freak weather), communities (land battles, famine, displacement) land (erosion, desertification) immune system & health (gut microbiome depletion, natural defences severely weakened) the global economy (lockdown, NHS, Emergency Funds) animal welfare etc...
+It may feed humans, but without providing the required nourishment for our health and immunity and it does so at a terrible cost to he environment (floods, droughts, severe freak weather), communities (land battles, famine, displacement) land (erosion, desertification) immune system & health (gut microbiome depletion, natural defenses severely weakened) the global economy (lockdowns, NHS, Emergency Funds) animal welfare etc...
 We need to take care of the Soil so it can take care of us.
 In the words of F.D.
 Roosevelt "a Nation that destroys its Soils, destroys itself".
-HEAVY!!!

 It's not all gloom and doom though.
-We can feed the world AND nurture the Soil at the same time.
-It s called Regenerative Farming and it is the process of (un)cultivation the way Nature intended, because Nature Farms Best" to use a phrase from our friends over at Wild Farmed Grains.
-The good news is that more and more younger AND established farmers are starting (or converting) to farm like Andy: sowing seeds directly into grass, allowing different plants to grow side by side, bringing grazing animals into the fields to promote & complete nutrient cycles, never tilling or ploughing the soil or spoiling it with chemicals and heavy machinery.
+We can feed the world and nurture the Soil at the same time.
+It s called Regenerative Farming and it is the process of (un)cultivation the way Nature intended, because Nature Farms Best" to use a phrase from our friends over at Wild Farmed Grain.
+The good news is that more and more younger and established farmers are starting (or converting) to farm like Andy: sowing seeds directly into grass, allowing different plants to grow side by side, bringing grazing animals into the fields to promote & complete nutrient cycles, never tilling or ploughing the soil or spoiling it with chemicals and heavy machinery.
 This method produces resilient, nutritious crops while consistently improving the soil and surrounding ecosystems.
 It is called Regenerative or Wild Farming as it follows the natural patterns of how an ecosystem would operate if left uncultivated.
 Some of the richest soils on earth are found in forests, where a huge diversity of organic material is left to flourish and decay, continually enriching the soil, unspoilt my machinery, chemicals & the constant pursuit of more yield.
-Good farming practices is one that mimics Nature’s for Nature Farms Best!
+Good farming practices are the ones that mimics and improves Nature, not fight it.

 As consumers, we are no longer "what we eat".
 We are "what we eat eats eats eats eats..."
 What is perverse is the idea of the "5 a day" slogan.
 It is inherently a brilliant scheme IF these 5 greens you pick come from a healthy soil.
-If they don't, the way legislation is set up in favour of chemical agriculture, our desire to eat healthy actually fuels Big Agriculture and therefore makes the consumer indirectly complicit in the wrecking of the planet.
+If they don't, our desire to eat healthy actually fuels Big Agriculture and therefore makes the consumer indirectly complicit in the wrecking of the planet.

-So at Big Jo, and all our related restaurants, we make sure that every step in the food that ends up on your plate is sane, healthy, nutritious & harmless to the ecosystem at large.
+So at Big Jo, and all our related restaurants, we make sure that every step in the food that ends up on your plate is sane, healthy, nutritious, sustainable & repairs the ecosystem at large.
 Every time you visit Jolene or Big Jo or any of our restaurants, you are taking part in this positive change.
 You are contributing greatly as consumers who make a stand with your everyday choices.
-On a civic level, you are practising the most efficient protest against political inaction and corruption.
+On a civic level, you are practicing the most efficient protest against political inaction.
 On an individual level you are looking after yourself & your immune system.
 On a spiritual level, you are raising your awareness of your place within the natural world and on a practical level, you are saving the world!
 All this in your daily loaf…

 So thank you and well done!